 An appeal will not be deemed submitted until it is received by the Plan Administrator.
-Failure to appeal the determination from the first level of review within the 60 day period will render that determination final.
+Failure to appeal the

 The second level of review will be done by the Plan Administrator.
 The Plan Administrator will review the information initially received and any additional information provided by the Claimant, and make a determination on the appeal based upon the terms and conditions of the Plan and other relevant information.
 The Plan Administrator will send a written or electronic Notice of Determination for the second level of review to the Claimant within 30 days of receipt of the appeal.
 The determination by the Plan Administrator upon review will be final, binding, and conclusive and will be afforded the maximum deference permitted by law.